 You can find the Proton C for purchase at:

-If you want to know why you should chose the Proton C for your next product, here is a comparison of the chips:
+If you want to know why you should choose the Proton C for your next product, here is a comparison of the chips:

 |Timers||4 total||4 total||10 total|